Skip to main content

 Dotty Farley—Staff Emerita

-Dotty Farley is a Senior Community Faculty Member in the College of Management.
+Dotty Farley is a Senior Community Faculty Member in the College of Business and Management.
 She was named Staff Emerita in February of 2023 in light of her approaching retirement in June 2023 from her position as University Web Content Director for the IT Operations and Solutions Architecture Office.

 In her more than 39 years of commitment to student learning and achievement, Farley has been a staple of Metro State University, starting when “the university without walls officed out of the Metro Square Building in downtown Saint Paul.
 She has been a part of this journey from the beginning.